 Undergraduate & Nonprofits

-Throughout the four years earning my Bachelor’s degree, I found and created meaningful ways to be involved both on the university’s campus and in the Greater Pittsburgh Area.
+Throughout the four years earning my bachelor’s degree and certificates, I found and created meaningful ways to be involved both on the university’s campus and in the Greater Pittsburgh Area.

 I became involved on campus to challenge myself and to continue personal growth.
 Engaging in one experience after another where I would interact with people with different values, perspectives, and cultures, encouraged me to reflect on my own outlook.
 My time serving as President and as a Founding Father of Beta Theta Pi showed me how to stand for my own principles in difficult situations, how to lead fellow leaders, and taught me humility in times where I had to own my mistakes.
 Another significant experience was with the university’s Emerging Leaders program, which allowed me to influence and inspire numerous students through facilitating activities and refining the experience design of the program.